Norwegian Cruise Line (NYSE:NCLH) Issues FY24 Earnings Guidance

 Norwegian Cruise Line (NYSE:NCLH – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.53 for the period, compared to the consensus EPS estimate of $1.45.
 Norwegian Cruise Line also updated its Q3 guidance to ~$0.92 EPS.

-Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last announced its quarterly earnings data on Wednesday, July 31st.
-The company reported $0.40 EPS for the quarter, topping the consensus estimate of $0.34 by $0.06.
+Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last issued its quarterly earnings data on Wednesday, July 31st.
+The company reported $0.40 earnings per share for the quarter, topping the consensus estimate of $0.34 by $0.06.
 Norwegian Cruise Line had a net margin of 4.62% and a return on equity of 105.44%.
-The business had revenue of $2.37 billion for the quarter, compared to analyst estimates of $2.38 billion.
-During the same quarter in the previous year, the firm posted $0.20 earnings per share.
-The company’s revenue for the quarter was up 7.6% on a year-over-year basis.
-As a group, equities analysts forecast that Norwegian Cruise Line will post 1.17 earnings per share for the current year.
+The business had revenue of $2.37 billion during the quarter, compared to analysts’ expectations of $2.38 billion.
+During the same quarter in the previous year, the company earned $0.20 EPS.
+The business’s revenue was up 7.6% on a year-over-year basis.
+Analysts forecast that Norwegian Cruise Line will post 1.17 EPS for the current year.

-In other Norwegian Cruise Line news, Director Zillah Byng-Thorne acquired 13,360 shares of the business’s stock in a transaction dated Friday, May 31st.
-The stock was bought at an average price of $16.50 per share, with a total value of $220,440.00.
-Following the purchase, the director now owns 13,360 shares of the company’s stock, valued at $220,440.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Norwegian Cruise Line news, Director Zillah Byng-Thorne bought 13,360 shares of Norwegian Cruise Line stock in a transaction on Friday, May 31st.
+The shares were purchased at an average cost of $16.50 per share, with a total value of $220,440.00.
+Following the acquisition, the director now directly owns 13,360 shares of the company’s stock, valued at approximately $220,440.
+The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 0.87% of the stock is owned by corporate insiders.

 Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in North America, Europe, the Asia-Pacific, and internationally.
 The company operates through the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands.
 It offers itineraries ranging from three days to a 180-days calling on various ports, including Scandinavia, Northern Europe, the Mediterranean, the Greek Isles, Alaska, Canada and New England, Hawaii, Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, India, South America, the Panama Canal, and the Caribbean.